• Skip to main content

 Property investors might like to keep an eye on plans for the South Wales Metro – an exciting scheme to make public transport here some of the best in the world!
 There are also plans for new railway stations including a new Cardiff Parkway station making the surrounding St. Mellons area a development hotspot!

-Rental demand in Cardiff is buoyant and means some attractive yields for buy to let investors.
-Totally Money includes the Cardiff CF10 postcode – the city centre and Cardiff Bay area – in its ‘top 20’ best rental yields in the UK offering 6.88%.
+Rental demand in Cardiff is buoyant which means some attractive yields for buy-to-let investors.
+The Cardiff CF10 postcode – the city centre and Cardiff Bay area – is often in the ‘top 20’ best rental yields in the UK, offering 6.88%.
 Other good yielding spots include CF11 with 5.55%, CF37 with 5.02% and CF31 with 4.54%.

 Cardiff Council rules mean you need to apply for planning permission if you want to set up a new shared house or HMO.
 More details here.
 There’s also an additional licensing scheme in two localised areas, Cathays and Plasnewydd.